7 Questions to ask yourself before starting a vegetable garden:

 6) What is my growing season/climate like?
 How long is your typical growing season?
 Do you have a cold wet spring or does it heat up fast and stay hot?
 Are your summers hot and dry or do you get regular rain fall year-round?
 Get to know your weather patterns or check a good website like this one for more details on hardiness zones and planting dates.
 Because ultimately, growing food is a very local activity.
 And what I mean by that is don’t try to grow something unless it is well suited to your climate…it will only end in tears and frustration.
 Don’t ask how I know that. 🙂

 7) What would I enjoy most?
 This is by far one of the most important questions to ask because your garden, ultimately, should bring joy.
 It will connect you to your roots (pun intended) and teach you more about how food grows than you ever thought possible.
 Do you get a lot of joy from flowers and splashes of color?
-Do you savor each bite of sugar snap peas?
+Is the memory of garden fresh peas or fresh cherry tomatoes strong from your childhood?
 Do you love, love, love watermelon juice dripping down your chin?
 Is there a certain vegetable or fruit that reminds you of your grandma?
-What could you grow that brings you joy?
+What could you grow that brings you JOY?